StackFocus/PostMaster/docs/Installation/Ubuntu1404.md

         python manage.py createdb

+ - If you are coming from an existing database with `virtual_users`, `virtual_domains`, and `virtual_aliases` tables (you followed the mailserver setup guides at the top), then run this command instead of the above:
+   `python manage.py existingdb`

 6. PostMaster uses a secret key for certain cryptographic functions.
 To generate a random key, run the following command:

         python manage.py generatekey